Decoupling Vector Data and Index Storage for Space Efficiency: Background

-To reduce memory footprints, disk-based ANNS systems (e.g., \cite{jayaram19, chen21, xu23, tian25}) adopt a hybrid storage architecture by keeping small representative data in memory and persisting full-precision vectors and auxiliary index metadata on disk.
-For example, DiskANN \cite{jayaram19} keeps lossy-compressed vectors (compressed by product quantization (PQ) \cite{jegou10}) in memory, while storing a complete graph-based auxiliary index and full-precision vectors on disk.
-SPANN \cite{chen21} keeps an in-memory graph of cluster centroids, each being attached to an on-disk posting list with full-precision vectors.
-However, SPANN replicates each vector up to eight times across different posting lists to maintain high search accuracy, leading to substantial storage overhead (\S\ref{subsec:overall}).
-Thus, in this work, we focus on DiskANN for problem motivation.
+To reduce memory footprints, disk-resident ANNS systems (e.g., \cite{jayaram19, chen21, xu23, tian25}) adopt a hybrid storage architecture that retains compact in-memory representations while persisting full-precision vector data and auxiliary index metadata on disk.
+For example, DiskANN \cite{jayaram19} keeps lossy-compressed vectors in memory (via product quantization (PQ) \cite{jegou10}), while SPANN \cite{chen21} keeps an in-memory graph of cluster centroids, each linked to an on-disk posting list of full-precision vector data.
+However, SPANN replicates each vector up to eight times across different posting lists to maintain high search accuracy, incurring substantial storage overhead (\S\ref{subsec:overall}).
+Given that DiskANN exhibits a more space-efficient design, we focus on it for problem motivation.

-Figure~\ref{fig:basics} depicts DiskANN's disk storage layout, with graph index vertices sorted by ID and stored sequentially.
+Figure~\ref{fig:basics} depicts the storage layout of a disk-resident graph ANNS system based on DiskANN, with graph index vertices sorted by ID and stored sequentially.
 Each vertex bundles a full-precision vector with its neighbor list, enabling both to be fetched in a single disk I/O during graph traversal.
-Since vertices are fixed-size and page-aligned, DiskANN can directly compute any vertex's disk offset from its ID without metadata lookup overhead.
-For a search query, DiskANN maintains a candidate list of size $L$.
-It first initializes candidates with the neighbors of a designated entry point, ranked by the distance between their in-memory PQ codes and the query vector.
-It then expands the search frontier iteratively.
-In each iteration, it issues batch I/O requests to fetch the top-$W$ unvisited candidates ($W$ is called the {\em beam width}) from disk and evaluates their neighbors using in-memory PQ codes, so as to select the most promising candidates without reading the full-precision vectors of neighbors from disk.
-Finally, DiskANN re-ranks the visited vertices using their full-precision vectors to return the top-$K$ result set.
+Since vertices are fixed-size and page-aligned, DiskANN can directly compute any vertex's disk offset from its ID without additional metadata lookups.
+For a search query, DiskANN maintains a candidate list of size $L$, initialized with the neighbors of a designated entry point ranked by their PQ-based distances to the query vector.
+It then expands the search frontier iteratively: in each iteration, it issues batch I/O requests to fetch the top-$W$ unvisited candidates ($W$ is the {\em beam width}) and evaluates their neighbors via in-memory PQ codes to select the most promising candidates without reading full-precision vectors from disk.
+Finally, it re-ranks the visited vertices using their full-precision vectors to return the top-$K$ result set.
+Despite various I/O optimizations, existing disk-resident ANNS systems still face two critical limitations at the persistent storage layer.